gsaldutti/Forecasting-Net-Prophet/README.md

 ### How to install

-* Save remote REPO from GitHub to the computer Desktop: in the terminal type:
+* Save the REPO from created in GitHub to the computer via the following path:
+* cd/REPOs/Forecasting-Net-Prophet

 ```
 cd desktop